How Joe Wicks started a movement

 It looked like a disaster.
 But Joe had an idea.

-Parents were under pressure.
-He could be “the nation's P.E. teacher”.
+With everyone in lockdown he could be “the nation's P.E. teacher”.
 30 minute workouts.
 Every morning.
 Live on YouTube.

-Let's break down how Joe started a movement:
+Let's break down how Joe did it:

 1) Niche down